Here are OOPs interview questions and answers for fresher as well experienced candidates to get their dream job.

 – Default Constructor – With no parameters.

 – Parametric Constructor – With Parameters.
 Create a new instance of a class and also passing arguments simultaneously.

 – Copy Constructor – Which creates a new object as a copy of an existing object.

-Early binding refers to assignment of values to variables during design time whereas late binding refers to assignment of values to variables during run time.
+Early binding refers to the assignment of values to variables during design time, whereas late Binding refers to the assignment of values to variables during run time.

 THIS pointer refers to the current object of a class.
 THIS keyword is used as a pointer which differentiates between the current object with the global object.
-Basically, it refers to the current object.
+It refers to the current object.

-Structure default access type is public, but class access type is private.
-A structure is used for grouping data whereas class can be used for grouping data and methods.
-Structures are exclusively used for dataand it doesn’t require strict validation, but classes are used to encapsulates and inherit data which requires strict validation.
+The default access type of a Structure is public, but class access type is private.
+A structure is used for grouping data, whereas a class can be used for grouping data and methods.
+Structures are exclusively used for data, and it doesn’t require strict validation, but classes are used to encapsulate and inherent data, which requires strict validation.

 The default access modifier of a class is Internal and the default access modifier of a class member is Private.

 Following are the operators that cannot be overloaded -.

 - Member selection through a pointer to function (.*)